Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Results

-We further explore the quantum walk initiated from the bulk of the lattice.
-In Fig.~\ref{fig:bulk_QW}, we illustrate the density evolution of the walker by initializing the quantum walk with the state defined by Eq.~\ref{eq:psi_1} for hopping modulation strengths, $\lambda_J = 0.0, 0.5,$ and $0.9$.
-In all instances, we set the phase factor, $\phi_J=0$.
-Notably, no localization phenomena are observed as the walker undergoes quantum walk from the lattice's bulk.
-For $\lambda_J = 0.0$, the walker exhibits ballistic spreading with a unidirectional bias owing to the basic trotterization.
+Next, we explore the QW initiated from the bulk of the lattice with system size, $L = 10$.
+In Fig.~\ref{fig:bulk_QW}, the density evolution of the initial state defined by Eq.~\ref{eq:psi_2} for hopping modulation strengths $\lambda_J = 0.0, 0.5,$ and $0.9$, with the phase factor set to $\phi_J = 0$.
+In all cases, we observe that no localization phenomena occur in the QW.
+For $\lambda_J = 0.0$, the walker exhibits spreading of the wavefunction with a unidirectional bias owing to the basic trotterization.
 With an increase in $\lambda_J$, the walker's spreading is progressively suppressed as depicted in Fig.~\ref{fig:bulk_QW}(II) and (III) for $\lambda_J=0.5$ and $0.9$, respectively.
-Upon meticulous examination, it becomes evident that the population density of the walker at the lattice edges gradually decreases with an increase in the hopping modulation strength, ultimately vanishing at $\lambda_J=0.9$.
-We have chosen $L=10$, to facilitate the observation of two edge states.
+If we carefully examine the Fig.~\ref{fig:bulk_QW}(I) and (II), the population density of the walker at the lattice edges gradually decreases with an increase in the hopping modulation strength, ultimately vanishing at $\lambda_J=0.9$.
 This behaviour is quantified by plotting the edge density, $n_{E}(t) = \frac{n_0(t) + n_9(t)}{2}$ as a function of time, $t$, as depicted in Fig.~\ref{fig:ne_plot}.
 For $\lambda_J=0$, the walker reaches the boundary, as evidenced by the peak in $n_{E}$ ( red square lines in Fig.~\ref{fig:ne_plot}).
-In contrast, at $\lambda_J=0.9$, $n_E(t)$ tends to zero (see up triangular blue lines in Fig.~\ref{fig:ne_plot}) indicates that the walker fails to reach the lattice boundaries $-$ an intriguing repulsion effect attributed to the presence of topologically protected edge states.
-This repulsion effect has an alternative interpretation within the context of the energy spectrum discussed in Ref~\cite{sdas2013}.
-The isolation of the zero-energy edge state from continuous or scattering states acts as a barrier for the particle initiating quantum walks from the bulk (edge) of the lattice, preventing them from accessing the edge (bulk) of the lattice sites.
-When the phase factor $\phi_J\neq 0$, the topological effect vanishes even for $\lambda_J =0.9$, enabling the walker to reach the lattice edges (similar to case of $\lambda_J =0$) without exhibiting a repulsion effect from the edge states (see green star lines in Fig.~\ref{fig:ne_plot}).
+For $\lambda_J=0.5$, the density at the edges suppressed drastically ( down triangle black lines in Fig.~\ref{fig:ne_plot}) and tends to zero for $\lambda_J=0.9$ (up triangular blue lines in Fig.~\ref{fig:ne_plot}).
+This clearly indicates that for $\lambda_J \ne 0$, the walker fails to reach the lattice boundaries, suggesting an intriguing repulsion effect due to the presence of topologically protected edge states.
+This repulsion effect can be further explained within the context of the energy spectrum~\cite{sdas2013}, where the edge states are zero-energy states isolated from the continuum or scattering states.
+Consequently, particles initiating QWs from the bulk cannot access the edges, and vice versa, due to this isolation.
+When the phase factor $0<\phi_J<\pi$, the topological effect vanishes even for $\lambda_J =0.9$ (see Fig.~\ref{fig:left_edge}(II) and Fig.~\ref{fig:right_edge}(II)), thereby walker able to reach the lattice edges (similar to case of $\lambda_J =0$) without any repulsion effect from the edge states (see green star lines in Fig.~\ref{fig:ne_plot}).